-Originally from Philadelphia, Zack came to CSU in part due family trips to the mountains and a few relatives living Colorado.
+Originally from Philadelphia, Zack came to CSU in part due to family trips to the mountains and a few relatives living in Colorado.
 Zack graduated CSU this past spring where he doubled majored in philosophy and political science.

 “Freshman year I didn’t really come often, but AEPi (the Jewish fraternity) did some events at Hillel then, but not until the welcome back BBQ my sophomore year did I join.
 The people around Hillel at the time were one of the main draws for me to join, as well I enjoyed it because I thought it was nice to be more involved in Jewish social and religious initiatives,” Zack said.

 Once he became involved with Hillel Zack took the opportunity and became involved in all aspects of the organization.